Dangerous asbestos levels could pose risks to students, teachers in Philadelphia schools

 Two days later, a district worker arrived at Moore to lay down new tiles.

-Inside Room 302 at Cassidy, asbestos wasn’t found only in settled dust on the floor.
+Inside Room 302 at Cassidy Elementary, asbestos wasn’t found only in settled dust on the floor.

 One sample from an area on top of the air-conditioning unit in the classroom tested at a hazardous level, 370,000 asbestos fibers, lab results show.